Linux Commands

 Inhalt

-Depending on the distribution, some commands may need to be installed first, e.g. whois
+Depending on the distribution, some commands may need to be installed first, e.g. whois or dig.

 Commands can accept many more parameters than listed here.
-All available parameters can be taken from the help with man [COMMAND]
+All available parameters can be taken from the help with man [COMMAND].
+The parameters can also be displayed with [COMMAND] --help or [COMMAND] -h.

-Some commands or arguments require execution with the command sudo
+Some commands or arguments require execution with the command sudo.

 Command Overview